codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

     * `header` - Text to be shown in the column header.
     * `format` - Template used to format the value.
 Cx offers rich support for value formatting.
 Here we are applying the currency format, which means all the values will be prefixed with a dollar sign and rounded to two decimal places.
 To learn more about the formatting rules, check the [docs](https://docs.cxjs.io/concepts/formatting#formatting).
     * `sortable` - Set to true if the column is sortable.
     * `value` - Column value to be displayed.
 By default, this is the value contained in the record field.
+The `field` property is not necessary when using the `value` property.
 Since our entries don't store the actual category names, but rather their ids, this enables us to use the `computable` function and get the category name from the `categoryNames` map.

 The above example shows how `computable` utility function enables us to use local variables in combination with the values from the Store, which would not be possible if we used expressions or templates.
 First argument for the `computable` function is the binding under which our category id is available (`$record.categoryId`).
 As the Grid widget iterates through the list of records, each record is made available inside the Store under that record alias (`$record`).
 It is interesting to notice how we can use the dot notation to acces just a single field within the record.
 This line does the same: